undefined cover

 Enterprise Wide Search 18: Jean-Georges Perrin - This is Not a Data Product

 In this episode, co-hosts Emma McGrattan and Ole Olesen-Bagneux sit down with Jean-Georges Perrin—better known as JGP—to discuss the future of data products, the limitations of BI, and the importance of federated thinking in an era of real-time everything.
 From his early days self-publishing a 300-page C++ guide with a classmate (armed with nothing but Word and a photocopier) to writing Implementing Data Mesh with O’Reilly, JGP reflects on why storytelling, open standards, and metadata will shape the next era of enterprise data.
 Together, they explore: Why dashboards aren’t data products—and what that reveals about the lifecycle of data.
 The origin story of Bitol and its zero-code approach to defining open standards.
 What’s next for Data Mesh after the GenAI hype wave.
 Why BI might die (and why that’s not a bad thing).
 How federated governance beats both centralized and decentralized extremes. 🎧 Tune in for an honest, funny conversation about the future of data platforms—and why sometimes, it’s more helpful to say what something isn’t.
-Hosted by Ausha.
+Hosted on Ausha.
 See ausha.co/privacy-policy for more information.

 28min | Published on October 10, 2025